zzantozz/media-processor/README.md

 I should do Kafka cuz I need to learn it!

 If these management scripts overlap at all with the scripts syncing content around, stuff will go sideways.

+Editing a photo in the amazon UI doesn't change the original.
+It creates a new one.